Routable/Docker-Introduction-with-SQLITE-and-MYSQL/README.md

 #### Note: This tutorial assumes that you have already created a Digital Ocean server using the one-click install option for the Docker image.
 If you have not completed this step, please follow the guide available at:
 https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-docker-application

+1) After provisioning yourself a server via the 1 click install (as per the guide above) run the following commands:

-1) wget https://github.com/docker/machine/releases/download/v0.15.0/docker-machine-$(uname -s)-$(uname -m)
+		1a) wget https://github.com/docker/machine/releases/download/v0.15.0/docker-machine-$(uname -s)-$(uname -m)

-2) mv docker-machine-Linux-x86_64 docker-machine
+		1b) mv docker-machine-Linux-x86_64 docker-machine
-3) chmod +x docker-machine
+		1c) chmod +x docker-machine
-4) sudo mv docker-machine /usr/local/bin
+		1d) sudo mv docker-machine /usr/local/bin
-5) docker-machine create --driver digitalocean --digitalocean-access-token YOURTOKENAPIKEY machinename
+		1e) docker-machine create --driver digitalocean --digitalocean-access-token YOURTOKENAPIKEY machinename

-6) (Repeat to create as many nodes as you want)
+2) Repeat step 1e to create as many docker nodes (slaves) that you require.
+3) Initialize your host machine by running the following command:

-7) docker swarm init --advertise-addr ip_address_of_host
+		3) docker swarm init --advertise-addr ip_address_of_host

-8) (copy the string outputted from step 7)
-9) Docker-machine ssh slave1  (Paste the string from step 7 on each node.
-Repeat as necessary.)
+4) After running the 'docker swarm init' command in the step above, copy the output provided to your terminal.
+5) SSH into each node that you created and paste the string referenced in stpe 4 on each node.

+		5) Docker-machine ssh name_of_node

-10) Run the following commands on every node and host:
+6) Run the following commands on every node and host.
+Please note that steps 6g and 6h will only apply if your Docker application require port 5000 to operate.
+In our project, it is required.

-  ufw allow 22/tcp
+  		6a) ufw allow 22/tcp
-  ufw allow 2376/tcp
+  		6b) ufw allow 2376/tcp
-  ufw allow 2377/tcp
+  		6c) ufw allow 2377/tcp
-  ufw allow 7946/tcp
+  		6d) ufw allow 7946/tcp
-  ufw allow 7946/udp
+  		6e) ufw allow 7946/udp
-  ufw allow 4789/udp
+  		6f) ufw allow 4789/udp
-  ufw allow 5000/tcp
+  		6g) ufw allow 5000/tcp
-  ufw allow 5000/udp
+  		6h) ufw allow 5000/udp

 Note: Run the following commands individually, as copy pasting them tends to break them when inputted into the terminal.

-  ufw enable
+  		6j) ufw enable
-  ufw reload
+  		6k) ufw reload
-  systemctl restart docker
+  		6l) systemctl restart docker

-11) Navigate back to the Swarm Master/Host machine, and execute the following command: docker pull stevenabucholtz/middleware
+7) Navigate back to the Swarm Master/Host machine.
+Ctrl+D to escape a docker-ssh session.
+Execute the following command:

+  		docker pull stevenabucholtz/middleware

 Note: Pull the image from dockerhub that you wish to run.
 In this example, I have already created my own docker image that we will be running.
+If you wish to run your own image, you're on your own, and this guide will no longer be of much help to you.

-12) On the Swarm Master/host machine, run the following command to initialize and deploy your application to the swarm: docker service create -p 5000:5000 -replicas 3 stevenabucholtz/middleware
+8) On the Swarm Master/host machine, run the following command to initialize and deploy your application to the swarm:

+		docker service create -p 5000:5000 -replicas 3 stevenabucholtz/middleware

+Note: The docker service command will map the necessary ports required to view the application.
+The replica portion of the command specifies how many nodes/slaves should redistribute your application.
+The stevenabucholtz/middleware portion simply dictates what Docker image should be run.

 # Connect your Docker node to a MySQL database on Ubuntu 18.0.4